brentp/hugo-blog/content/post/trio-duo-solo.md

 ## Additional Filtering for solo *de novo* and *compound-het*

-200 variants, as in the case of solo *de novo* in the plot above seems too many to reasonably evaluate, we can reduce this number:
+200 variants, as in the case of solo *de novo* in the plot above seems too many to reasonably evaluate, we can reduce this number by:

  + limiting to functional variants
  + lowering the gnomAD allele-frequency thresholds
  + raising depth and genotype-quality thresholds
  + filtering on TOPmed allele-frequency
  + limiting to genes of interest

 of those, the last is the most difficult as it requires either knowledge of the phenotype in each of the 149 probands or trust in a gene-wide score such as pLI or gene-damage-index.
 We can, however, limit to a set of genes previously associated with (any) disease using [this file](http://compbio.charite.de/jenkins/job/hpo.annotations.monthly/lastSuccessfulBuild/artifact/annotation/genes_to_diseases.txt) which uses OMIM disease annotations.